-White Tara is also known by the name “cintachakra”.
+White Tara is also known by the name “Cintachakra”.
 This translates into English as the “wish fulfilling wheel”.
-As a result, many devotees believe White Tara statues may help to heal illness and enable longevity.
+As a result, many devotees believe a White Tara statue may help to heal illness and enable longevity.
 However, Buddhists also believe that the laws of cause and effect apply to all events.
 Therefore, first and foremost White Tara statues would benefit those who are encouraged by her virtues.

 Special Features of White Tara Statue